-Yes, you’ll hear a lot about the Ravens’ great defense, and their ball-control scheme, or other players, but all of that would not have been highlighted or given a chance to thrive had Jackson not excelled when given the chance after Flacco’s hip injury in November.
+Yes, you’ll hear a lot about the Ravens’ great defense, and their ball-control scheme, or other players, but all of that would not have been highlighted or given a chance to thrive had Jackson not excelled when given the chance after Flacco’s hip injury last November.

 He’s quiet and private in some ways—for instance, you probably haven’t heard Jackson talk about how his father died in a car accident when Jackson was just 8 years old, and how that happened on the same day his great-grandmother died from cancer—but he’s very outgoing and public in other respects.

 If you want a good look at who Jackson really is, just follow his social media accounts.
 He’s an open book, as authentic as they come, just like your little brother or cousin that Instagrams their daily activities.
 Except almost 1 million people follow new_era8.

 And his social media performance of late has rivaled his play on the field.
 As in…